-Here is a third group of ten Minutes for you to enjoy this summer!
+Here is a group of ten Minutes for you to enjoy this summer!
 We will be back with our regular weekly Minutes on September 14 for a new year of weekly Minutes.
 Our archives are also open for summer reading.
 Just scroll down to read them all.

 A Scribe for Social Justice